Vitamin Wig C invites music fans to fall in love in the Uncanny Valley

 That’s because every unreal auditory fantasy you can dream of lives inside Vitamin Wig C. This is a project with immense breadth and appeal despite only a tentative connection to conventional musics.

-Heres’s another way to think of Vitamin Wig C: Imagine telling an artificial intelligence-powered music machine, make me some Fela Kuti surfin’ safari music, and it gives you… Vitamin Wig C.
+Heres’s another way to think of Vitamin Wig C: Imagine telling a Magical Music-Making Machine, make me some Fela Kuti surfin’ safari music, and it gives you… Vitamin Wig C.

 That’s because Vitamin Wig C is inevitable.
 Surrender now.